dnadella787/Argparse-for-CPP/README.md

     void parser::parse_args(int argc, char** argv)

 This doeos the actual parsing.
-NOTE: you must call this function before using any of the get_[ACTION]() functions to get actual output. argc and argv are the same that are used for the main function when accessing command line arguments.
+NOTE: you must call this function before using any of the get<T>() functions to get actual output. argc and argv are the same that are used for the main function when accessing command line arguments.

 Example Code: